DataDog/integrations-core/airbyte/README.md

 ### Service Checks

-Airbyte does not include any service checks.
+The Airbyte check does not include any service checks.

 ### Events

-Airbyte does not include any events.
+The Airbyte check does not include any events.

 ## Troubleshooting